 Awardees will be selected by an anonymous jury of three accomplished professionals in the field.
 Decisions are made on the merit of the application and compelling nature of the project.
 The number of awards made in each category will vary in response to the applicant pool.

-Please only submit one application per year.
-Notification will occur early 2020.
+Please only submit one application per category per year.
 Travel should commence within 18 months of notification date.

 Please contact email@example.com with any questions.